 A commonly made SEO mistake is ignoring the value of other websites linking to yours.
 So common, in fact, that we’ve seen numerous agencies disregard backlink building entirely.

 To truly increase organic rankings and traffic, you’ll need a strategy in place that focuses on building and maintaining high-quality backlinks.
 Whilst strong content and technical aspects are essential to your site’s success, in most cases this isn’t enough.
 Backlinks are essential to any SEO strategy, being a primary signal in organic search rankings.

 What are backlinks?

 Backlinks have long been key to rank highly in search engines, and that’s because they are a useful indicator of how relevant and influential a website is – providing the links come from great sources.

 In 2017, we’ve seen at least two substantial and unannounced Google algorithm updates that put more emphasis on the quality of backlinks (update 1 and update 2).
 On top of that, in recent years Google has increasingly used social signals such as likes and shares to act as an important ranking factor.

 The truth is that one of the key “secrets” to SEO is working to regularly receive backlinks from well respected, and industry relevant websites.
 As Moz puts it, “if you’re looking for a site that ranks well with no external links, be prepared to look for a very long time.”

 So how do you build high-quality backlinks?
 Here, we go through our top four techniques for backlink building, taken straight from our own playbook.
 Here, we’ll go through competitor analysis, guest blogging, industry directories and link reclamation.

 1. Competitor analysis

-You can find out what sites are linking to your competitors by using tools like Ahrefs or SEMrush.
+You can find out what sites are linking to your competitors by using tools like Ahrefs.
 This often provides a strong list of potential sites that could link to yours and closer analysis of their backlink profile will also help you establish what strategies they are using.

 2. Guest blogging